cbruegg/datetimepicker/README.md

 #DateTimePicker

 DateTimePicker is a library which contains the beautiful DatePicker and TimePicker that can be seen in the new Google Agenda app.
+This is a fork of Flavien's version, since it isn't maintained anymore.
+I aim to maintain this library, but without changing the UI too much.
+Feel free to submit Pull Requests for fixing issues, adding features or improving the UI.

 **This picker is available for 2.1+**